How to move a refrigerator

 “Modern refrigerators have a tremendous number of features to be considered when planning a move,” Aurora Hughes, director of communications at the moving and relocation service MSS, Inc., said.

-“Whether handling a high-end brand that is built into the cabinetry with wood panels attached to the face, a smart refrigerator connected to Wi-Fi with a touch-screen on the door, or a classic side-by-side, the first step you should always take is to review the owner’s manual to confirm the manufacturer’s recommendations,” Hughes explained.
+Whether handling a high-end brand that is built into the cabinetry with wood panels attached to the face, a smart refrigerator connected to Wi-Fi with a touch-screen on the door, or a classic side-by-side, the first step you should always take is to review the owner’s manual to confirm the manufacturer’s recommendations,” Hughes explained.

-1. Measure the fridge and surroundings
+1. Measure the refrigerator

-Start by measuring the fridge, the doorways in and around the fridge’s current location and future destination, the exact space where you plan to place the fridge after moving, and the vehicle you will use to transport the refrigerator.
+Start by measuring the fridge, the doorways in and around the fridge’s current location and future destination, the exact space where you plan to place the fridge after moving and the vehicle you will use to transport the refrigerator.
 Verify that the fridge will fit through all of these doors and in these spaces.
 If not, you may have to remove the doors.
-If your vehicle cannot accommodate the size of your refrigerator, you can rent a covered truck or van from a company like U-Haul.

-2. Empty the contents of your fridge
+2. Empty the fridge

 Completely empty the refrigerator prior to disconnecting it and then put any remaining food you would like to save into coolers.
 If the refrigerator has an ice maker, empty the ice bin and turn off the ice maker to prevent water from entering the freezer.

 Protect the floors immediately in front of the refrigerator.
-Lay down cardboard, moving blankets, or plastic strips in front of the wheels to prevent the refrigerator from creating indentations or scratches on the floor.
+Lay down cardboard, moving blankets or plastic strips in front of the wheels to prevent the refrigerator from creating indentations or scratches on the floor.
 If you need to help the refrigerator’s wheels roll onto the blankets, you and your moving helper(s) can slightly lift or tilt the fridge up onto the fabric.
 Make sure you lift with your legs and not your back to avoid injury.

 4. Disconnect the ice machine

 Have a plumber disconnect your ice maker (if applicable) from the water source if possible.
 Once the refrigerator is pulled away from the wall, you’ll have access to the electrical plug and the water connection.
 It’s highly recommended to have a professional plumber, handyman or appliance mover familiar with refrigerator relocation be the one to disconnect the water line and prepare the refrigerator for moving.
-If you don’t have the expertise, disconnecting the water line can unfortunately open the door for a catastrophic water leak or can cause damage to the water system’s delicate plastic components within the refrigerator.
+If you don’t have the expertise, disconnecting the water line can open the door for a catastrophic water leak or can cause damage to the water system’s delicate plastic components within the refrigerator.

 5. Wait before you move the fridge